ghc-proposals/ghc-proposals/proposals/0000-coercions-without-roles.rst

 ``Co_TyConAp'`` and ``Co_Premise`` are nearly dual.
 The key difference is the ``C(t*, s*)`` use of the axiom in the former, gets replaced with an abstract constraint ``c`` in the latter.
-This is OK because we can rewrite any closed term with the correct type into one where the Axiom is at it's head!
+This is OK because we can rewrite any closed term coercion with the correct type into one where ``H``'s axiom is at it's head!
-All the other coercersion type formers distribute over the axiom application, so we can always push the other formers deeper, and pull axiom applications to the front.
+All the other coercion type formers distribute over the axiom application, so we can always push the other formers deeper, and pull ``H``'s axiom applications to the front.
-\[One can think of the preexisting prohibition against newtypes in terms of this two.
+\[One can think of the preexisting prohibition against newtypes in terms of this, too.
 The rewrite is not possible if ``H`` is a newtype.]

-I should rigorously show that this is true, but for now intution
+I must rigorously show that this is true, but for now intuition.

 Costs and Drawbacks
 -------------------